What's the best way to watch the Tokyo Olympics? Try viewing in 4K HDR

 After a year of pandemic-enforced delays, the Tokyo Olympics are finally here.
 While the Olympics is not allowing spectators, you already have the best seat in the house: For the first time, the Summer Games are being broadcast and streamed in 4K HDR.

 How can you watch?
 Is it streaming on your favorite service?
 What about Peacock?
-Here's what you need to know.
+Here's what you need to know as we enter the final week of action.

 Read more: Dolby Vision, HDR10, Technicolor and HLG: HDR formats explained